ItalyPaleAle/WithBlueInk/_posts/2017-06-12-how-to-use-s3cmd-and-any-other-amazon-s3-compatible-app-with-azure-blob-storage.md

 }
 ````

 The Account Key is at the end of the connectionString parameter, and it's a base64-encoded string.
-Take note of that, as we'll need it in the next step.
+Take note of that, as we'll need it in the next steps.

 It's now time to deploy Minio to the **Web App on Linux**.
 First, we need to create an App Service Plan, which represents the managed VM(s) that will serve our app; after that, we're creating a Web App inside it.
 We're picking a "B1" (Basic 1) tier, which should be enough to run our lightweight Minio app; note also the `--is-linux` flag, to create a Linux-based Web App.
 As in the case of the storage account, the name of the Web App (`aleminio` in the example below) has to be globally unique too.